113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

   years: 2018

-lastupdated: "2018-06-21"
+lastupdated: "2018-07-26"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# CLI commands for Managing Accounts, Orgs, and Roles
+# Commands for Managing Accounts, Orgs, and Roles
  {: #ibmcloud_commands_account}

 <table summary="ibmcloud commands that you can use to manage accounts, orgs, spaces and roles.">